biocro/biocro/documentation/contribution_guidelines.md

     ```
     Note that in C++, unlike in R, return statements do not require parentheses around the returned expression.

-* Restrict the line length of paragraph-like comments to 80 characters, excepting a compeling reason to do otherwise.
-Sections that are not paragraph-like could be longer if it aids formatting.
-The section below benefits from a slightly longer line to maintain one line per interval.
+* Restrict the line length of paragraph-like comments to 80
+  characters, excepting a compelling reason to do otherwise.
+Lines in
+  sections that are not paragraph-like could be somewhat longer if it
+  facilitates presenting material in a more readable format.
+In the
+  following snippet from the module library documentation, for
+  example, we have allowed slighly-longer lines in order to be able to
+  maintain one line per interval:

     ```c++
     /*